AUSTRALIAN REPTILE PHOTOS, DISTRIBUTION MAPS AND INFORMATION

-This species is very similar to the Mulga Snake and should be regarded as extremely dangerously venomous.
-The status of this species is unclear, and has been the subject of much debate.
+These species is very similar to the Mulga Snake and should be regarded as extremely dangerously venomous.
+The status of this species was unclear, and has been the subject of much debate.

-The genera Cannia and Pailsus have been used for "False King Brown Snakes,and the species names of weigeli and others have been used for varieties of this snake.
+The genera Cannia and Pailsus have been used for "False King Brown Snakes"

 This species ranges in NT, QLD WA.